brainfoolong/js-ascon/README.md

 Older Algorithm Variants
 ------------------------

-Older versions of `ascon.py` implement Ascon v1.2 as submitted to the NIST LWC competition and published in the Journal of Cryptology, as well as additional functionality for message authentication.
-These versions can be found in commit (TODO), including
+Older versions implement Ascon v1.2 as submitted to the NIST LWC competition and published in the Journal of Cryptology, as well as additional functionality for message authentication.
+These versions can be found in at https://github.com/brainfoolong/js-ascon/tree/d6a74535555078767fcfe5bd47e7f6376fdad93a, including

   * Authenticated encryption: